therobut/pug2gohtml/README.md

 Only tested with Pug written for Go using github.com/eknkc/pug

 I've recently become frustrated with the limitations of using Pug in Go, and the library doesn't seem to be getting any updates.
-Since I was using it on a project for work, and don't have the time to contribute, I just abandoned it altogether.
+Since I was using it on a project for work, and don't have the time to contribute, I just abandoned using it altogether.

 This small program will take your Pug code and convert it into a Go html template.
 You will still have to go in and tweak some things, such as if statements, but it's much better than having to rewrite the entire thing by hand.